-Deferred tax asset as at December 31, 2021 and 2020 amounted to P2,411,324 and P6,154,126, respectively.
+Deferred tax asset as of December 31, 2022 and 2021 amounted to P1,199,980 and P2,411,324, respectively.
 (See Note 29)

 Impairment of non-financial assets

 The Company assesses the impairment of its non-financial assets whenever events or changes in circumstances indicate that the carrying amount of the asset may not be recoverable.
 The factors that the Company considers important which could trigger an impairment review include the following: